armin3731/nestjs-tensorflowjs-microservice/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file (or just rename **.env.example**)
+To run this project, you will need to add the following environment variables to your .env file (or simply rename **.env.example** file)

 `AI_HOST`